-Feature Comparison Health Savings Accou unt (HSA) Health Reimbursement Arrangement (HRA)
+Feature Comparison Health Savings Accord unt (HSA) Health Reimbursement Arrangement (HRA)

 Administrator We will establish an HSA for yadministrator and custodian for PayFlex Systems USA, Inc. PayFlex Systems USA, PO Box 3317 Carol Stream, IL 60132-855-288-4507 r your HSA is MHBP is the administrator for your HRA: MHBP PO Box 981106 El Paso, TX 79998-1106 800-694-9901

 Fees Set-up and monthly administration paid by the MHBP. tive fees are None

 Returned Deposit Check: \$25.00

 Insufficient Funds: \$25.00

 Stop Payment of Check: \$25.00

 Returned EFT Deposit: \$25.00

 Account closing: \$25.00

 Lost/Stolen Debit Card

 Replacement: None

 Paper Statement: \$1.50

-Eligibility You must: You must enroll in the MHBP Consumer Option.

-Enroll in the MHBP Consult Have no other health insural (does not apply to specific accident, disability, dental, term care coverage) ance coverage injury, Eligibility is determined on the first day of the month following your effective date of enrollment and will be prorated for length of enrollment.
+Eligibility You must: Enroll in the MHBP Consumer Option Have no other health insurance coverage (does not apply to specific injury, accident, disability, dental, vision or long-term care coverage) Not be enrolled in Medicare Not be claimed as a dependent on someone else's Federal tax return You must enroll in the MHBP Consumer Option.
+Eligibility is determined on the first day of the month following your effective date of enrollment and will be prorated for length of enrollment.

-Not be enrolled in Medicar re

-• Not be claimed as a depend someone else's Federal tax

-Not have received VA (exc veterans with a service-cor disability) or IHS benefits months nected

-Not be covered by your ow else's Health Care Flexible Account (HCFSA)

-Complete and return all ba paperwork nking
+Not have received VA (exceeded veterans with a service-condisability) or IHS benefits months Not be covered by your owelse's Health Care Flexible Account (HCFSA) Complete and return all bapaperwork in the last three rn, or someone Spending

 Funding Eligibility for the annual credit will be determined on the first day of the month and will be prorated for mid-year enrollment.
 The entire amount of your HRA will be available to you upon your enrollment.